pojosontheweb/pojosontheweb.com/www.woko/src/developer-guide.md

 ## Web Tests

-TODO explain how to setup the project for selenium tests.
+Woko uses [Findr](http://pojosontheweb.com/#findr) for our Web Tests.
+We encourage you to do the same :)

 # Security